Parabolic representations and generalized Riley polynomials: Introduction

 A two bridge diagram (of Conway form) has a kind of canonical choice of crossing i.e., the bottom-most or the top-most crossing.
 However, there is no canonical choice of a crossing in general link diagram and hence we just consider a knot diagram $D_c$ with a specified \emph{base crossing} $c$.
 Then we define \emph{generalized Riley polynomial} $\Riley_c(\y)$ for $D_c$ to be a polynomial whose roots are the trace of $\rho(\meri_i \meri_j)$ where $\meri_i$ and $\meri_j$ are two arcs at the based crossing $c$.

-By a simple calculation (see Lemma \ref{lem:lambdaalpha}), we can observe that each root of $\Riley_c(\y)$ is the square of the determinant of two parabolic quandle coloring vectors at the crossing $c$.
+An important observation is that each root of $\Riley_c(\y)$ is the square of the determinant of two parabolic quandle coloring vectors at the crossing $c$.
 It naturally follows that $\Riley_\cc(\u^2)$ can be written in the form of $g_\cc(\u)g_\cc(-\u)$.
 Thus, the natural question arises whether $\Riley_\cc(\u^2)$ splits in $\Qbb[\u]$.
 It turns out that $g(\u)$ has rational coefficients only for knots and we can check this does not hold for link examples (see Section \ref{sec:whiteheadlink}).